wilfreddesert/python_more_awesome/README.md

 # python_more_awesome

-This is my personal list of Python resources that
+Below are my favorite Python learning resources.

 Note that my goal was to only include the resources that I had the opportunity to at least skim through and that I find valuable.